Evaluation of the effectiveness of coniferous-phytogenic feed additives against eimeriosis infestation in calves

 Research Design

-The scientific experiment was carried out on breeding heifers of black-and-white Holstein breed at the Agrokombinat Krasnogorsky breeding plant Joint Stock Company (JSC) (Pasegovo Kirovo-Chepetsky district branch) from March to May 2023.
-We selected breeding heifers of the black-and-white Holstein breed, which were raised in cold conditions and housed in individual stalls within an unheated calf pen.
-These calves were fed a diet of colostrum and milk.
-Calves fed with colostrum and milk were raised in cold conditions and kept in individual stalls in an unheated room at a calf pen.
+The experiment was performed on breeding heifers of the black-and-white Holstein breed at the Agrokombinat Krasnogorsky breeding plant Joint Stock Company (JSC) (Pasegovo Kirovo-Chepetsky district branch) between March and May 2023.
+For the purpose of the experiment, we took breeding heifers of the black-and-white Holstein breed, reared in cold conditions, and placed in single stalls in an unheated calf pen.
+Colostrum- and milk-fed calves were reared in cold conditions and kept in single stalls in an unheated room in a calf pen.

 Experimental Groups and Feed Additives